 There is no injury quite like a brain injury.
 Brain injuries can be traumatic and devastating, even if there is potential for an eventual full recovery.
-Our Atlantic City brain injury attorneys have been through brain injury cases with many clients, but we also understand that every injury is as unique as the client and his or her circumstances.
+Our brain injury lawyers have been through brain injury cases with many clients, but we also understand that every injury is as unique as the client and his or her circumstances.
 If you or a loved one has suffered a brain injury due to someone else’s fault, you deserve to be compensated for the injuries and damages sustained.

 Brain injury consequences